Oil Check: How Is Gasoline Made? A General Overview

 What Determines the Price of Gasoline?

+Maybe you’re wondering “who controls gas prices?”
+But it’s not so simple: no one person is responsible for the price of gas.
 A broad spectrum of factors influence gasoline prices.
 These factors include natural market forces of supply and demand, the price of crude oil, marketing costs, processing costs, taxes, federal policy and re-seller markup.
 The cost of crude oil makes up over half the cost of gasoline.
 Oil producers may decide to slow production or decrease supply, which drives up the price of crude oil per barrel.
 Geopolitical events can also slow production and diminish supply.
 This happened with the Colonial Pipeline ransomware attack and the Texas Freeze.
 For these reasons it can be difficult to anticipate gasoline prices, or bring them down.

 Graphic stating "What determines the Price of Gas?
 Learn more about the many factors" with button to learn more, paralleling how is gasoline made